CheckoutFinland/checkout-finland-for-woocommerce/readme.txt

 == Changelog ==

+= 1.5.3 =
+* Add more debug logging to payment gateway processing
+* Use scrolIntoView method after clicking payment method group button on checkout

 = 1.5.2 =
 * Add extra validation to check that wanted_provider is not null, otherwise use capitalized provider name from checkout-provider parameter.